fivdi/lcd/README.md

  * **e** Enable GPIO number.
  * **data** Array of four GPIO numbers for data bus bits D4 through D7.

-**print(val)** Converts val to string and write it to display.
+**print(val)** Converts val to string and write it to display asynchronously.
+A 'printed' event is emitted after the operation has completed. val is passed to the event handler as the first argument.

 **clear()** Clears display and returns cursor to the home position.
-A 'clear' event will be emitted after the operation has completed.
+A 'clear' event is emitted after the operation has completed.

 **home()** Returns cursor to home position.
 Also returns display being shifted to the original position.
-A 'home' event will be emitted after the operation has completed.
+A 'home' event is emitted after the operation has completed.

 **setCursor(col, row)** Moves the cursor to the specified col and row.
 Numbering for col and row starts at zero.